by Seth Joseph

-But women actually in men.
-100 million + women made very little objection to “50 shades of Gray”, which basically depicts a And women have been choosing aggressive, assertive mates for the majority of human history.
-In fact, the whole reason that aggression still exists in men in the first place has to do with the trait being for by, you guessed it, women.
+But women actually like aggression in men.
+100 million + women made very little objection to “50 shades of Gray”, which basically depicts a female rape fantasy.
+And women have been choosing aggressive, assertive mates for the majority of human history.
+In fact, the whole reason that aggression still exists in men in the first place has to do with the trait being sexually selected for by, you guessed it, women.

 “Find Your Soulmate”

 Renowned poet and laudanum addict Samuel Taylor Coleridge was the first to coin the term “soul-mate” in the early 1800s.
 Somewhere between then and now we’ve decided that this literary junkie’s one-off moment of poetic fancy is actually supposed to be an integral part of the human experience— that having a soulmate is an intrinsic aspect of life just as part and parcel to humanity as death and taxes.